Berlusconi postpones message on future after tax conviction

 CONCILIATORY LINE

-If he sticks to a conciliatory line this week it will signal the victory of party doves and business advisors who have tried to undermine the efforts of hawkish Berlusconi supporters to push him towards forcing snap elections.
+If he sticks to a conciliatory line on Wednesday, it will signal the victory of party doves and business advisors who have tried to undermine the efforts of hawkish Berlusconi supporters to push him towards forcing snap elections.

-Il Giornale newspaper, run by Berlusconi's brother, suggested the tycoon was adopting a softer tone towards Letta's government, an uneasy coalition of the PDL and the premier's centre-left Democratic Party (PD).
+Il Giornale newspaper, run by Berlusconi's brother, suggested the tycoon was taking a more conciliatory line towards Letta's government, an uneasy coalition of the PDL and the premier's centre-left Democratic Party (PD).

+Libero, another daily close to Berlusconi, said he would announce that "as far as he is concerned the government can continue".

+European economics commissioner Olli Rehn told Italy's parliament on Tuesday that continuous threats to torpedo Letta's government were holding back vital investments.

-(Additional reporting by Silvia Aloisi; editing by Angus MacSwan and Robin Pomeroy)
+(Additional reporting by Silvia Aloisi; editing by Angus MacSwan and Paul Taylor)